fiia/2DGraph/README.md

 # 2DspaceGraph
 Project

-Basic linked graph for observing relations of points in 2D space.
+Basic linked graph for observing relations of points in two dimensional space.